PaweI/fizzbuzz/README.md

-Fizzbuzz with Ruby and Rspec
+Fizzbuzz with Ruby and Rspec (TDD)

 "rspec" to run